 - Location: The Ozarks, Missouri

 - Popular Lake Activities: Speed boating, tubing, water skiing

-Situated in the heart of Missouri, Lake of the Ozarks is nicknamed “The Magic Dragon” because of its slithering shape.
-Lake of the Ozarks is a prime vacation destination for families and University of Missouri students, and it’s frequently rated as the best recreational lake.
+Situated in the heart of Missouri, Lake of the Ozarks is a manmade lake nicknamed “The Magic Dragon” due to its slithering shape.
+Lake of the Ozarks is a prime summer vacation destination for families and University of Missouri students, and it’s frequently rated as the best recreational lake for boating.
 Whether you want to go tubing, water skiing, or wakeboarding, there’s plenty to do at this huge manmade reservoir.
 Try standup paddleboarding, rent a boat or jet ski, or take a sightseeing charter.
 Once you’ve gotten your fill of water sports, go hiking, biking, or bird watching at Lake of the Ozarks State Park.
-Explore sinkholes and caves at Ha Ha Tonka State Park.
-Or travel to Bagnell Dam Strip to experience “The Heart of the Lake of the Ozarks,” where you can find local shops, great barbecue, ice cream parlors, and more.
+Explore sinkholes and caves at Ha Ha Tonka State Park, which has Missouri’s 12th largest spring.
+Or travel to Bagnell Dam Strip to experience “The Heart of the Lake of the Ozarks,” where you can find local shops, great barbecue, ice cream parlors, and arcade games.

 West Okoboji Lake

 - Popular Lake Activities: Parasailing, water skiing, fishing